flatironinstitute/sciware/44_SummerIntro/1-claude.md

     - Frequently loaded into your conversation — keep small
 - Follow project guidelines regarding AI use
     - Always disclose AI use (ask Claude to add itself as a co-author on commits when appropriate)
+    - These slides generated with Claude assistance!
     - If contributing to an external project with Claude, keep yourself in the loop.
-Project maintainers often already have Claude!
+Project maintainers generally want to foster a community of human contributors.

 ## A repo friendly to Claude is friendly to humans